-You don’t want to compromise on your safety gadgets when it comes to survival.
+You don’t want to compromise on your safety gadgets regarding survival.
 Your life may depend on it.
-If you’re getting a hand crank flashlight, then get a quality product.
+If you’re getting a hand crank flashlight, get a quality product.
 They may not come cheap, but they’re definitely worth the trouble.

 The numerous benefits of hand crank flashlights explored in this article highlight their significance as an essential survival tool.
-Some advantages discussed include:
+Some advantages discussed include the following:

 - The versatility of some multifunction models

 However, they also have some limitations.
 They include: